 Drapery and Curtains vs. Shades and Blinds

 There is a classic quality to curtains and drapery that is unmatched.
-For sliding glass doors that do not see heavy use, curtains and drapery can provide a stunning addition to your home décor.
+For sliding doors that do not see heavy use, curtains and drapery can provide a stunning addition to your home décor.
 For applications where the doorway sees heavier traffic, blinds and cellular shades excel.
 Cellular shades’ compact structure and overall simplicity keep them out of the way of people passing in and out of the doorway.
 Your Graber design expert can give you the advantages and disadvantages of the different options based on how—and how often—you use your door.

 Amount of Use and Location

-In many homes, sliding glass doors are the focal point of the room.
+In many homes, sliding doors are the focal point of the room.
 In fact, these wide windows might provide the best views and sunlight in the entire home.
 Many homeowners choose light filtering fabrics and treatments that take advantage of that light but also cut down on the heat that comes along with all that sunshine.
 Every window treatment provides some light protection and insulation, but cellular shades really excel in this category, as do conventional curtains and drapery.
 In entertainment rooms, where glare is an important consideration, sliding panels and vertical blinds can be customized in a variety of opacities to allow the right combination of light filtering and glare control.

 Window Treatments that Open in the Same Direction as the Door